 A pop-up window will show up.
 This box will warn you to create a backup of your files before editing anything.
-This will ensure that you can revert your website back to when it was working if something goes wrong.
-Click on the “Edit” button.
-A new tab will open containing all of the code from the file.
+This will ensure that you can revert your website to when it was working if something goes wrong.

 Skim through your wp-config.php file until you find a large block of code that resembles the following lines:

 These lines of code are authentication keys and salt.
 Authentication keys will improve the encryption of your website.
-Encryption protects important information from hackers and other groups that may be interested in such information.
+Encryption protects essential information from hackers and other groups that may be interested in such information.

 When these keys are changed, all users will be forced to log out.
-Of course, coming up with auth keys is not easy and can pose security risks if they are not complex enough.
+Of course, coming up with auth keys is not easy and can pose security risks if they are not complicated enough.
 Thankfully, the WordPress salt generator does all of the work for you.

 Once you have inserted the code into the wp-config.php file, click on the “Save Changes” button to finish.